Winter at the Grand Canyon and Grand Canyon West - My Family Travels

 Most of the park’s 6 million visitors shun the winter season, when the flat light, shorter days and snowbound roads limit sightseeing.
 If you love snow, ice and the way ice highlights a cactus spike or a weathered Joshua tree, a visit between November and April is for you.

-Keep in mind that Grand Canyon National Park hotels are typically sold out a year in advance.
+Traveler Beware: Grand Canyon National Park hotels typically sell out a year in advance.
 In winter, however, cancellations often appear a few weeks in advance.
 Take advantage of them to stay as close to the South Rim as you can afford.

 The lobby of El Tovar, the beautifully maintained classic Harvey House Hotel at Grand Canyon National Park.